This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

-Pancreatitis occurs when the pancreas is inflamed.
+Pancreatitis is inflammation of your pancreas.
 The pancreas is an organ that makes insulin.
-The pancreas also makes enzymes (digestive juices) that help your body digest food.
+It also makes enzymes (digestive juices) that help your body digest food.
 Pancreatitis may be an acute (short-term) problem that happens only once.
 It may become a chronic (long-term) problem that comes and goes over time.

 Write down your questions so you remember to ask them during your visits.